Keyvandabar/Hexapod-Search-Rescue-Robot/RaspiCode/JavaGyroCode/readme.txt

             transmit data in real-time. **This is actually not even used within mainactivity.java but served as the stepping stone for the research and development
             *** THE PRIMARY FUNCTION OF THIS CODE IS TO ONLY CONTROL THE GYROSCOPE SERVO MECHANISM
+	 *** The functions are created by Daniel Ross and the limits and variables manipulated for my gyroscope functionality.
+This is the part of the project that opens a network socket and sends a pulsewidth variable to the server to extract the integer value from the string.
             ***************************************************
             */